Bautista says he took less money but is happy in Toronto

-TORONTO (AP) -- Jose Bautista said Saturday he took less money to re-sign with the Toronto Blue Jays, but is happy even though he didn't get a long-term contract.
+TORONTO (AP) -- Jose Bautista said Saturday he took less money to re-sign with the Toronto Blue Jays but is happy even though he didn't get a long-term contract.

 The 36-year-old Bautista said he wanted to stay because he's been in Toronto a long time and enjoyed so much success.
 He said he didn't know if it was possible that he could return but felt there was mutual interest all along.